To maintain what our athletes have earned in the off-season, their in-season training can’t be an after-thought.

 That is a 94.5% decrease of soft tissue injury in the first year of Prime’, and 100% decrease the following years.

-In-Season Training Composition If a player takes their off-season program and follows it throughout the year, they will be completely buried before Thanksgiving.
-The off-season is about developing capacity.
+In-Season Training Composition If a player takes their off-season program and follows it throughout the year, they will be completely overreached before Christmas.
+The off-season is about developing strength and capacity.
 The in-season is about maintaining capacity, while correctly loading movement patterns that are non-sport specific, and correctly identifying movement patterns that need to be offloaded in order to facilitate injury prevention.

 Three In-Season Program Changes 1) Speed and conditioning work is done on the ice During off-season, we sprint twice per week and condition between 2-3 times per week, depending on the phase.
 In-season, the players speed and conditioning work should be done on the ice.
 If players perform drills at a high tempo, they’re getting the most hockey-specific form of speed training possible.
 Most practices are of sufficient tempo to prepare players to compete in a game.
 Hammering sprint and conditioning work off the ice will put excessive wear and tear across the muscles of the hips and lower body, therefore, in-season sprint work should be limited to very low volume (e.g. 4-6 sprints of 10-15 yards).
 Conditioning should be low impact, and be used to compliment on-ice conditioning.